alberto-santini/selective-graph-colouring/README.md

     1: { 17 7 19 14 } (valid? true)
     2: { 4 0 15 } (valid? true)

+You file detailed results in CSV format at the path you specified in the parameter file.

 ## Running `mwsgcp`

     ./mwsgcp --help